AlibabaCloudDocs/elasticsearch/intl.en-US/Beats Data Shippers/Collect the logs of an ACK cluster.md

 ## Procedure

-1. Log on to the [Alibaba Cloud Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).
+1. Log on to the [Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).

-2. In the top navigation bar, select the region where your cluster resides.
+2. In the top navigation bar, select a region.
 In the left-side navigation pane, click **Beats Data Shippers**.

-    **Note:** If this is the first time you go to the **Beats Data Shippers** page, confirm authorization as prompted.

 3. In the **Create Shipper** section, move the pointer over **Filebeat** and click **ACK Logs**.